nccgroup/scrying/README.md

 * ✔️ Save images with consistent and unique filenames derived from the host/IP
 * ✔️ Full support for IPv6 and IPv4 literals as well as hostnames
 * ✔️ Read targets from a file and decide whether they're RDP or HTTP or use hints
+* Full cross-platform support (pending github action config to build & test on windows and mac)
 * RDP - mostly working, needs better heuristic for determining when it has received a full login/desktop screen image
 * HTTP
 * VNC